cludden/protoc-gen-go-temporal/README.md

 ## Options

-See [temporal.proto](proto/temporal/v1/temporal.proto) for Service and Method options supported by this plugin.
+See [docs](./docs/) for Service and Method options supported by this plugin.

 ### ID Expressions
-Workflows can specify a default workflow ID that support [Bloblang](https://www.benthos.dev/docs/guides/bloblang/about) ID expressions.
-The expression is evaluated against a JSON-like input structure, allowing it to leverage fields from the Workflow's input parameter as well as Bloblang's native [functions](https://www.benthos.dev/docs/guides/bloblang/functions) and [methods](https://www.benthos.dev/docs/guides/bloblang/methods).
+**Workflows** and **Updates** can specify a default workflow ID as a [Bloblang](https://www.benthos.dev/docs/guides/bloblang/about) ID expression.
+The expression is evaluated against a JSON-like input structure, allowing it to leverage fields from the input parameter, as well as Bloblang's native [functions](https://www.benthos.dev/docs/guides/bloblang/functions) and [methods](https://www.benthos.dev/docs/guides/bloblang/methods).

 **Example**